Conditional Prototype Rectification Prompt Learning: Experiment

 \textbf{Training details}.
-Our experiments are executed using the same frameworks as established in CoOp~\cite{CoOp} and ProGrad~\cite{prograd}, incorporating the CLIP model as the core component.
+Our experiments are executed using the same frameworks as established in TCP~\cite{TCP} and GraphAdapter~\cite{GraphAdapter}, incorporating the CLIP model as the core component.
 The experiments utilize ResNet-50~\cite{ResNet} and ViT-B/16~\cite{ViT} as vision backbones, aligning with the setups in CoOp where the context length is consistently held at 16.
 To ensure statistical reliability and fairness in comparison, the reported performance metrics are the averages derived from three distinct random seeds.
-Consistency with the original studies also extends to the training scheme; we adhere to the same training epochs, training schedule, and data augmentation strategies as described in CoOp~\cite{CoOp} and ProGrad~\cite{prograd}.
-Regarding hyperparameters, we set the $\alpha$ for the base-to-new generalization and the few-shot learning setups to 8.0 and 1.0, respectively, and uniformly set alpha ($\alpha$) to 0.95, and we adjust the number of neighbors ($k$) to 5.
-The computational groundwork for all experiments is provided by NVIDIA RTX A100 80G GPUs, ensuring robust and efficient processing capabilities for our analyses.
+Consistency with the original studies also extends to the training scheme; we adhere to the same training epochs, training schedule, and data augmentation strategies as described in CoOp~\cite{CoOp}.
+Regarding hyperparameters, we set the $\alpha$ for the base-to-new generalization and the few-shot learning setups to 8.0 and 1.0, respectively, and uniformly set $\alpha$ to 0.95, and we adjust the number of neighbors $k$ to 5.
+The computational groundwork for all experiments is provided by a single NVIDIA RTX A100 80G GPU.